 - Rapid weight loss.

 Coconut oil may not work for everyone.
-However, there is a lot of evidence that suggests it may potentially aid in the prevention of hair loss for certain people.
-Here's how:
+However, there is a lot of evidence that suggests it may potentially stop hair loss for certain people.
+Here’s how:

 - The lauric acid found in coconut oil binds to the protein in hair and protects both the roots and strands of hair from breakage.
 It also reduces protein loss in the hair both in damaged and healthy hair.